Rachel Berkson

 Other work experience

-- 2009 – present Volunteer with Dreamwidth blogging site, writing code to fix bugs, writing site documentation, and providing technical support
+- 2009 – 2014 Volunteer with Dreamwidth blogging site, writing code to fix bugs, writing site documentation, and providing technical support

 - 2006 Filing clerk at Board of Graduate Studies, University of Cambridge